thomascgray/XNAInputHelper/README.md

 XNA library for input using Keyboard, Mouse &amp; Xbox 360 pad

 *_Not of my own creation.
-Original author unknown, get hold of me if you recognise this code!_*
+I've made large modifications to this class, but the original author is unknown - get hold of me if you recognise this code!_*

 ##Provides a class you update on each Update() cycle of your game that helps massively with input.